s0umyaD07/adxl/README.md

 	this->roll = 180 * atan(accYg/sqrt(accXSquared + accZSquared))/M_PI;
 }

-/**
- * Method used to update the DATA_FORMAT register and any other registers that might be added
- * in the future.
- * @return 0 if the register is updated successfully */ int ADXL345::updateRegisters(){
+int ADXL345::updateRegisters(){
    //update the DATA_FORMAT register char data_format = 0x00;  //+/- 2g with normal resolution